liuyehcf/BlogSource/_posts/Java-类加载原理.md

   oop loader_oop = JNIHandles::resolve(loader);
   oop from_class = JNIHandles::resolve(caller);
   oop protection_domain = NULL;
-  // If loader is null, shouldn't call ClassLoader.checkPackageAccess; otherwise get
+  //If loader is null, shouldn't call ClassLoader.checkPackageAccess; otherwise get
-  // NPE.
+  //NPE.
 Put it in another way, the bootstrap class loader has all permission and
-  // thus no checkPackageAccess equivalence in the VM class loader.
+  //thus no checkPackageAccess equivalence in the VM class loader.
-  // The caller is also passed as NULL by the java code if there is no security
+  //The caller is also passed as NULL by the java code if there is no security
-  // manager to avoid the performance cost of getting the calling class. if (from_class != NULL && loader_oop != NULL) {
+  //manager to avoid the performance cost of getting the calling class. if (from_class != NULL && loader_oop != NULL) {
     protection_domain = java_lang_Class::as_Klass(from_class)->protection_domain();
   }

   Handle h_loader(THREAD, loader_oop);
   Handle h_prot(THREAD, protection_domain);
-  // 核心方法调用
+  //核心方法调用
   jclass result = find_class_from_class_loader(env, h_name, init, h_loader,
                                                h_prot, false, THREAD);